-The Russia-China gas deal is inextricably tied up with the energy relationship between the European Union and Russia.
+The Russia-China gas deal is inextricably tied up with the energy relationship between the European Union (EU) and Russia.
 After all, the bulk of Russia's gross domestic product comes from oil and gas sales, as does much of its leverage in the Ukraine crisis.
 In turn, Germany depends on Russia for a hefty 30% of its natural gas supplies.
 Yet Washington's geopolitical imperatives - spiced up with Polish hysteria - have meant pushing Brussels to find ways to "punish" Moscow in the future energy sphere (while not imperiling present day energy relationships).

-There's a consistent rumble in Brussels these days about the possible cancellation of the projected 16 billion euro (US\$22 billion) South Stream pipeline, whose construction is to start in June.
+There's a consistent rumble in Brussels these days about the possible cancellationof the projected 16 billion euro South Stream pipeline, whose construction is to start in June.
 On completion, it would pump yet more Russian natural gas to Europe - in this case, underneath the Black Sea (bypassing Ukraine) to Bulgaria, Hungary, Slovenia, Serbia, Croatia, Greece, Italy, and Austria.

-Bulgaria, Hungary, and the Czech Republic have already made it clear that they are firmly opposed to any cancellation, and cancellation is probably not in the cards.
-After all, the only obvious alternative is Caspian Sea gas from Azerbaijan, and that isn't likely to happen unless the EU develops its own construction projects.
+Bulgaria, Hungary, and the Czech Republic have already made it clear that they are firmly opposed to any cancellation.
+And cancellation is probably not in the cards.
+After all, the only obvious alternative is Caspian Sea gas from Azerbaijan, and that isn't likely to happen unless the EU can suddenly muster the will and funds for a crash schedule to construct the fabled Baku-Tblisi-Ceyhan (BTC) oil pipeline, conceived during the Clinton years expressly to bypass Russia and Iran.